chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 The next step is to load the token schema if it exists or create a new one.

 ```
+  // At the top of the file
+  import { CreatedPair, Token } from "../generated/schema";
+  // some code...
+  // In src/swap-pairs.ts inside hanldePaireCreated
+  // After assigning the timestamp

   let token0 = Token.load(event.params.token0.toHexString());
   let token1 = Token.load(event.params.token1.toHexString());
 ```